Ricardonacif/memory_game/README.md

-# MemoryGame
+# Terminal Memory Game

-A Memory Game developed on Ruby for two players.
-It was coded to Ricardo Nacif's Hacker School Application.
+A Terminal Memory Game developed on Ruby for two players.
+It was coded by Ricardo Nacif for his Hacker School application.

 ## Playing

-The game runs on terminal.
-After cloning, first execute
+The game is played on terminal.
+After cloning the repo, first cd to the folder, then execute:

     $ bundle install

-Then
+To run the example game, execute:

     $ bundle exec irb

-To execute the example game, run at irb:
+Then:

     load './implementation/example.rb'